sikaeducation/react-testing-workshop/standards/build-tests-react/topics/testing-react-components/README.md

 To run tests, run `npm test`.
 The `jest` test runner will automatically keep running and wait for changes and rerun the tests in response.

-## Testing Async Code

-Async code in tests can either use `async`/`await` or return a promise (but shouldn't do both)

 ## Watch Out!

 * `@testing-library/jest-dom` (which adds DOM matchers to Jest) is automatically imported into each test with Create React App, but must be added if you're configuring testing manually.
 * `render` is a function, `screen` is an object
-* You only need to `waitFor` one query, even if you're waiting for multiple changes to render.
+* You only need to `waitFor` one thing, even if you're waiting for multiple changes to render.
+* Async tests can either use `async`/`await` or just return a promise, but shouldn't do both.
+* Within tests, always use `async`/`await` rather than `.then`/`.catch`.
+The enhanced readability of error handling in `.then`/`.catch` chains isn't useful in tests since all errors are automatically handled by the testing framework.

 ## Additional Resources